Cluster Visibility and Authorization

 You can see the list of authorized workspaces, which means the current cluster is available to resources in all these workspaces.

-Click Edit Visibility to set the cluster authorization.
+Click Edit Visibility to set the cluster visibility.
 You can select new workspaces that will be able to use the cluster or unbind it from a workspace.

 Make a cluster public